-Anti-mullerian hormone is one potential test of ovarian reserve.
-There are other tests that are currently used for evaluation of the remaining egg supply.
-Fertility specialists often use a combination of fertility tests to best assess a woman’s ovarian reserve, including a transvaginal ultrasound to count the number of antral follicles and other hormone levels.
+The anti-mullerian hormone is just one potential test of ovarian reserve.
+Fertility specialists often use a combination of fertility tests to best assess a woman’s ovarian reserve.
+These tests include a transvaginal ultrasound to count the number of antral follicles and blood tests to determine hormone levels.

-Dr. Marcy Maguire, lead physician at RMANJ’s West Orange office, recently explained FSH and AMH in detaile on an episode of This is Infertility, a new podcast examining what it’s like to be infertile in the U.S.
+Dr. Marcy Maguire, one of RMA’s reproductive endocrinologists, recently explained FSH and AMH in detail on an episode of This is Infertility, a new podcast examining what it’s like to be infertile in the U.S.

 You can listen to the entire episode in the audio player below or read Dr. Maguire’s discussion below.

-Dr. Maguire: All of the above mean essentially the same thing: the ovaries have less eggs in them than they should, given the woman’s age.
-Diminished ovarian reserve is not synonymous with whole body aging – it doesn’t mean that the woman herself is somehow aging prematurely, it just means her egg count overall is lower than it should be given her age.
+All of the above terms for premature ovarian aging mean essentially the same thing: the ovaries have fewer eggs in them than they should, given the woman’s age.
+Diminished ovarian reserve is not synonymous with whole-body aging – it doesn’t mean that the woman herself is somehow aging prematurely, it just means her egg count overall is lower than it should be given her age.